hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - acting as a Mail Transfer Agent (MTA) within the email-delivery chain
   - ESA + AMP to upload file for analysis but network congestion: file upload abandoned
   - dynamic spam protection: ESA w/ real-time updates from Talso
+  - Mail Flow Policy
+    - access rule: `ACCEPT`, `REJECT`, `RELAY`, `CONTINUE`, and `TCPREFUSE`
+    - `TCPREFUSE`
+      - not allowed to connect to your ESA
+      - appear as if your server is unavailable for sending server
+      - most MTAs (Mail Transfer Agents) retry frequently $\to$ more traffic
+      - `REJECT` will receive a 554 SMTP error (hard bounce)
+    - dropping malicious emails occurs after receiving and examining the mail to make the decision
+  - Directory Harvest Attack (DHA)
+    - a technique used by spammers to find valid/existent email addresses at a domain either by using Brute force or by guessing valid e-mail addresses at a domain using different permutations of common username
+    - attackers to get hold of a valid email address if your organization uses standard format for official e-mail alias
+    - <span style="color: #bb6600;">DHA Prevention</span> to prevent malicious actors from quickly identifying valid recipients.
+    - Lightweight Directory Access Protocol (LDAP): an Internet protocol that email programs use to look up contact information from a server

 - Web Security Appliance (WSA)